Forensic Nurse Examiner Program

 Caring for Victims of Sexual Assault

 If you are a victim of sexual assault, it is important to get medical treatment and support as soon as possible.
-Highly skilled forensic nurse examiners at Abington Hospital – Jefferson Health are registered nurses with specialized training.
+Highly skilled forensic nurse examiners at Jefferson Abington Hospital are registered nurses with specialized training.
 They will offer support while documenting evidence of your injuries.

 Our program has a staff of 14 forensic nurses and offers services for: